Grades 3-5 Curriculum Overview

 Academic enrichment is available once each week for students who meet criteria to qualify in the areas of math and language arts.
 Students are provided opportunities to develop analytical, problem-solving, and writing abilities through this program.

-Each grade level participates on a fieldtrip connected to a subject that students are studying.
+Each grade level participates in a field trip connected to a subject that students are studying.
 High Touch High Tech comes to school and provides a program for each grade level that covers an aspect of their science program.
-Carmen Deedy visits Queen of Angels annually and entertains each grade level with several engaging and fun stories.
+Queen of Angels also hosts an annual presentation from a notable author or guest speaker.
+Over the years, we have welcomed guests such as children's author Carmen Deedy, Ultramarathoner Dion Leonard and his dog Gobi, and conservationist and filmmaker Peter Schriemer.